A non-fiction ebook case study: from print to online publication

 Footnotes and other page elements

 In the printed book footnotes appear at the bottom of pages.
 Obviously, there’s no such thing as a ‘page’ in an ebook because content simply reflows to fit the display size, so we had to come up with another solution.

 We turned footnote links into large, touchscreen-friendly blocks.
 Tapping these jumps the reader to the appropriate footnote definition at the end of the current book section.
 Tapping the footnote link again takes the reader back to the previous position within the book.
 Hopefully, this allows readers to check footnotes without interrupting their reading too much:

 The book contains extensive data tables which are not suited to narrow ebook reader displays.
 Our solution was to detect when tables cannot fit the current display width, then use CSS to re-style them.
-(An in-depth discussion of this technique can be found on the blog.)

 When the display is wide enough tables are displayed normally: